 In 2014, Leonidas Kavakos and Yuja Wang released a dynamic recording of Brahms’s violin sonatas.
 The album features passionate, pristine playing — performances that seem to have benefited from generous sound editing.
 On the recording, the tone and energy of violinist and pianist are balanced.
 In person, not so much.

-On Thursday night, Kavakos and Wang brought their currently touring program of Bach, Busoni, and Shostakovich violin sonatas to the LA Phil’s Colburn Celebrity Recital series at Walt Disney Concert Hall in Los Angeles.
+On Thursday night, Kavakos and Yuja brought their currently touring program of Bach, Busoni, and Shostakovich violin sonatas to the LA Phil’s Colburn Celebrity Recital series at Walt Disney Concert Hall in Los Angeles.
 (The duo performed the same program in Berkeley’s Zellerbach Hall on Saturday, Nov.
 13.)

 They gave a somber, lackluster performance.
 Kavakos’s anemic tone and tendency to wallow in the quicksand of dragging slow movements was primarily responsible for sucking the energy out of the hall.

 Great violinists treat the open central expanse of Disney Hall as an acoustic playground, filling it with rich swirling tones and piercing it with finely tuned darts.
-In recital by herself and in concert with the LA Phil, Wang does the same from the piano, masterfully controlling sound in space.
+In recital by herself and in concert with the LA Phil, Yuja does the same from the piano, masterfully controlling sound in space.

-In Bach’s first and third violin sonatas (in B Minor, BWV 1014, and E Major, BWV 1016, respectively), Kavakos and Wang crafted finely shaped phrases and seamlessly volleyed melodic lines back and forth.
+In Bach’s first and third violin sonatas (in B Minor, BWV 1014, and E Major, BWV 1016, respectively), Kavakos and Yuja crafted finely shaped phrases and seamlessly volleyed melodic lines back and forth.
 But their interpretation lacked an artistic perspective.
 This was not a neatly crafted historical performance, nor was it an unabashedly romantic rendition or a punchy, more modern take on the repertoire.
 This Bach tasted like an expensive dinner at a hip chef’s trendy restaurant that leaves you underwhelmed, wondering what all the fuss is about, and stopping for street tacos on the way home.

-Let’s hope the next time Wang shows up at Disney Hall for a violin/piano duo recital she ditches Kavakos and teams up with Josefowicz or someone like her.
+Let’s hope the next time Yuja shows up at Disney Hall for a violin/piano duo recital she ditches Kavakos and teams up with Josefowicz or someone like her.
 Hearing them play Bach, paired with say, John Adams’s Road Movies for violin and piano, would be worth the price of admission.